MaDTiA/PHP-Torrent-Tracker/README.md

 08/07/2024 16:25 Major code updates, optimization and mirrors update.<br>
 09/07/2024 01:57 Minor code fix and distribution to mirrors.<br>
 10/07/2024 00:38 Optimized the code and reduced the overall size to 50kb.<br>
+12/07/2024 01:40 Added new function on upload page for return uploaded file url.